-They are saved because they are not held accountable for what they do not know, like small babies who die.
-This takes away all rationale and urgency of missions, and no motivation for evangelism at all.
+They are saved because they are not held accountable for what they do not know, similar to small babies who die.
+This takes away all rationale and urgency of missions, and leaves no motivation for evangelism at all.
 If this was the case, we would be better off not telling them about Christ.
-The worst thing we could do would be to share the gospel with a person and have him or her reject it.
+The worst thing we could do would be to share the gospel with a person who then has the opportunity to reject it.
 If that were to happen, he or she would be condemned.
 If the point is to have as many people experience heaven as possible, under this belief, we should let the majority die without ever hearing about Christ.
 The following are points of support from proponents of this belief:

-- Missions should be positive, not an ultimatum: Yes, but this takes away any urgency surrounding mission work around the world.
-Why would a career missionary sacrifice the comforts of home, and bring their whole family to a foreign country to struggle as missionaries for 15 of the best years of our lives?
+Missions should be positive, not an ultimatum: Yes, but this takes away any urgency surrounding mission work around the world.
+Why would a career missionary sacrifice the comforts of home, and bring their whole family to a foreign country to struggle as missionaries for most of their lives?

-- Option: Christ is revealed to every person and given a choice sometime before their death.
+Christ is revealed to every person and given a choice sometime before their death.
 There is little to no evidence to support this belief; it also takes away the need, and especially the urgency of mission work, among other problems.
 (Important Point: Throughout history, God has chosen to reveal Himself to countless people through dreams and visions.
 We see this regularly, especially in nations that are largely Muslim.
 These dreams usually prompt the dreamer to seek out someone who has more information about Christ, and therefore hear the full gospel message.)

-But the truth is that most ignore the Creator and morals and worship gods of their own making and immerse themselves in immorality (see this throughout Scripture).
+But the truth is that most ignore the Creator and morality, and go on to worship gods of their own making immersing themselves in immorality (we see this throughout Scripture).
 It is conceivable that a few might recognize God and His moral law, and turn to Him in repentance and faith and that God might accordingly apply to them the benefits of Christ’s blood so that they might be saved without the conscious knowledge of Christ.
-This is what happened with OT figures like Job.
+This is what happened with Old Testament figures like Job.
 He had no conscious knowledge of Christ, but still enjoyed a saving relationship with God in virtue of Christ’s atoning death.
 If their lack of knowledge before Christ’s first coming was not an absolute barrier to salvation, is there any reason why sheer lack of knowledge after this time should be an absolute barrier?
 Those who have really never heard the gospel today are in a similar position to those who lived before Christ.
-Is it not possible for them to respond to the knowledge of God they do have in the way those OT heroes did?
+Is it not possible for them to respond to the knowledge of God they do have in the way those Old Testament heroes did?

-So I think salvation is universally accessible to anyone at any time through a faith response to God’s general revelation through nature and conscience.
+I believe salvation is universally accessible to anyone at any time through a faith response to God’s general revelation through nature and conscience.
 But if we take Scripture seriously, and are honest with ourselves, these are the extreme exceptions.
 We know that very few people actually access salvation in this way.
-Most people freely ignore a revelation of only nature and conscience, as opposed to most people coming to Christ after they hear the gospel.
+Most people freely ignore a revelation of only nature and conscience, but only come to Christ after they hear the gospel.